corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/app-upgrade-notes.md

 | 3.3 | 3 |
 {{< /table >}}

-## Upgrading apps to Platform Version 10
+## Upgrade CorDapps to platform version 10

-No manual upgrade steps are required.
+You don't need to perform a manual upgrade when upgrading to this platform version.

-## Upgrading apps to Platform Version 9
+## Upgrade CorDapps to platform version 9

-No manual upgrade steps are required.
+You don't need to perform a manual upgrade when upgrading to this platform version.

-## Upgrading apps to Platform Version 8
+## Upgrade CorDapps to platform version 8

+To upgrade your CorDapps to platform version 8, you need to:
+* Upgrade existing nodes to version 4.6.
+* Check you're using Corda Gradle plugins version 5.0.12.

+Instructions on how you do this are detailed below.

-### Required actions relating to database optimisation in Corda 4.6
+### Upgrade existing nodes to version 4.6

-The operational improvements around [database schema harmonisation](release-notes-enterprise.md#database-schema-harmonisation) that we have made in Corda 4.6 require a number of manual steps when upgrading to Corda 4.6 from a previous version.
+When upgrading to Corda 4.6 from a previous version, you need to upgrade existing nodes because of the operational improvements around [database schema harmonization](release-notes-enterprise.md#database-schema-harmonization) that were introduced in Corda 4.6.

-The required steps for each upgrade path are described below.
+The steps you need to follow for each upgrade path are described below.

-#### Upgrading an existing node from Corda 4.5 (or earlier 4.x version) to version 4.6
+#### Upgrade a node from Corda 4.5 (or earlier 4.x version)

 1. Remove any entries of `transactionIsolationLevel`, `initialiseSchema`, `initialiseAppSchema`, and `runMigration` from the database section of your [node configuration file](node/setup/corda-configuration-file.md).
 2. Update any missing core schema changes by either running the [Database Management Tool](database-management-tool.md) (recommended), or running the node in `run-migration-scripts` mode: `java -jar corda.jar run-migration-scripts --core-schemas`.

-#### Upgrading from Corda 3.x or Corda Enterprise 3.x
+#### Upgrade a node from Corda 3.x or Corda Enterprise 3.x

-Corda 4.6 drops the support for retro-fitting the database changelog when migrating from Corda versions older than 4.0.
-Thus it is required to migrate to a previous 4.x version before migrating to Corda 4.6 - for example, 3.3 to 4.5, and then 4.5 to 4.6.
+Version 4.6 doesn't support retro-fitting the database changelog when upgrading from versions older than 4.0.
+Therefore, you need to upgrade to a previous 4.x version before upgrading to 4.6.
+For example, 3.3 to 4.5, and then 4.5 to 4.6.

-### Corda Gradle Plugins version `5.0.12`
+### Check you're using Corda Gradle plugins version 5.0.12

-To successfully build a CorDapp against Platform Version 8 and Corda 4.6, you need to use version `5.0.12` of the Corda Gradle Plugins:
+You need to use version 5.0.12 of the Corda Gradle plugins to successfully build a CorDapp against platform version 8 and Corda 4.6.

 ```
 ext.corda_gradle_plugins_version = '5.0.12'
 ```

+## Upgrade CorDapps to platform versions 7

+You don't need to perform a manual upgrade when upgrading to this platform version.

-## Upgrading apps to Platform Versions 6 and 7
+## Upgrade CorDapps to platform versions 6

-No manual upgrade steps are required.
+You don't need to perform a manual upgrade when upgrading to this platform version.

-## Upgrading apps to Platform Version 5
+## Upgrade CorDapps to platform version 5

-This section provides instructions for upgrading your CorDapps from previous versions to take advantage of features and enhancements introduced in platform version 5.

-{{< note >}}
-If you are upgrading from a platform version older than 4, then the upgrade notes for upgrading to Corda 4 (below) also apply.

-{{< /note >}}
+To upgrade your CorDapps to platform version 5, you need to:
+* Handle any source compatibility breaks.
+* Update Gradle version and associated dependencies.

+Instructions on how you do this are detailed below.

-### Step 1.
-Handle any source compatibility breaks (if using Kotlin)
+### Handle any source compatibility breaks (if you're using Kotlin)

-The following code, which compiled in Platform Version 4, will not compile in Platform Version 5:
+The following code, which compiled in platform version 4, will not compile in platform version 5:

 {{< tabs name="tabs-1" >}}
 {{% tab name="kotlin" %}}